amitai1997/ticketchain-mvp/README.md

    - `.env.test.local` - Your local test credentials (never commit)

 > **IMPORTANT:** Never hardcode credentials in test files.
 Always use environment variables for sensitive information.
+>
+> **NOTE:** The `make setup` command will not overwrite an existing `.env` file.
+If you need to reset to defaults, remove your existing file first.

+## Command & Env Fix Log (2025-06-04)

+The following issues were fixed in this update:

+1. Fixed `make setup` to properly check for existing `.env` files before copying from `.env.example`
+2. Updated project description in README to clarify it's a NestJS application, not Python
+3. Corrected `make test-python` to `make test-nodejs` to match the actual project structure
+4. Updated the API server start command from Python-based to Node.js-based
+5. Fixed Docker Compose configuration by removing obsolete version attribute
+6. Made poetry installation optional in the Makefile to handle environments without Python

 ## 📚 Documentation